discordjs/guide/guide/popular-topics/embeds.md

 </branch>

-If you want to build the new embed data on the template of a previously sent embed make sure to read the caveats in the previous section.
+If you want to build the new embed data on the template of a previously sent embed, make sure to read the caveats in the previous section.

 ## Notes